-With a Yorkshire Terrier, you might want to warn anyone coming to the door or better yet, it would be useful to get one of these “beware of the dog” signs!
+With a Yorkshire Terrier, you might want to warn anyone coming to the door, or better yet, it would be useful to get one of these “beware of the dog” signs!
 Other toy dogs include Chihuahuas, pugs, and King Charles Spaniels.
 Despite their size, these dogs still need plenty of exercise and room to run.
-Pugs are wonderful dogs for first time owners!
+Pugs are wonderful dogs for first-time owners!

 As the name suggests, these dogs were bred to do a job.
 They include breeds like collies, boxers, and Dobermans.
 Working dogs need plenty of time and attention given to them plus exercise and training too.

-But if you put in the hours to train your dog, you will be rewarded with a family companion that is loyal, fun, loving and would, without hesitation, chew its own leg off to protect you and your family.
+But if you put in the hours to train your dog, you will be rewarded with a family companion that is loyal, fun, and loving, and would, without hesitation, chew its own leg off to protect you and your family.
 With this sort of dog, you reap what you sow, so be prepared to make the commitment!

 They are just a little more reserved when it comes to showing it than other breeds.
 For those looking for a rescue case, an ex-racing greyhound can be a perfect choice.

 Just keep in mind that they will need time to adjust to family life, so might not be ideal if you have very young children.
-They also have a strong chasing instinct, meaning getting them used to living with cats can also be a challenge!
+They also have a strong chasing instinct, meaning getting used to living with cats can also be a challenge!

 Many people feel that a mixed breed is the best dog of all.
-Because they derive from a wider gene pool they are usually healthy, intelligent and less highly-strung than pedigrees.
+Because they derive from a wider gene pool they are usually healthy, intelligent, and less highly strung than pedigrees.
 In other words, they make ideal family pets!
-Mixed breeds are some of the Best dogs for first time owners.
+Mixed breeds are some of the Best dogs for first-time owners.

-Best dogs for first time owners
+Best dogs for first-time owners

-Some of the best dogs for first time owners are below.
+Some of the best dogs for first-time owners are below.